US must be ready for simultaneous wars with China, Russia, report says

 "The United States and its allies must be ready to deter and defeat both adversaries simultaneously," the Strategic Posture Commission said.
 "The U.S.-led international order and the values it upholds are at risk from the Chinese and Russian authoritarian regimes."

-Congress established the panel of six Democrats and six Republicans in 2022 to assess threats to the United States and recommend changes in U.S. conventional and nuclear forces.
+Congress in 2022 created the panel of six Democrats and six Republicans to assess long-term threats to the United States and recommend changes in U.S. conventional and nuclear forces.

+The panel accepted a Pentagon forecast that China's rapid nuclear arsenal expansion likely will give it 1,500 nuclear warheads by 2035, confronting the United States with a second major nuclear-armed rival for the first time.

 The Chinese and Russian threats will become acute in the 2027-2035 timeframe so "decisions need to be made now in order for the nation to be prepared," said the 145-page report.

-The report said the 30-year U.S. nuclear arms modernization program, which began in 2010 and was estimated in 2017 to cost $400 billion by 2046, must be fully funded to upgrade all warheads, delivery systems and infrastructure.
+The report said the 30-year U.S. nuclear arms modernization program, which began in 2010 and was estimated in 2017 to cost around $400 billion by 2046, must be fully funded to upgrade all warheads, delivery systems and infrastructure on schedule.

-It should also extend the operational lives of ballistic missile submarines and deploy more tactical nuclear weapons in Asia and Europe.
+Other recommendations included deploying more tactical nuclear weapons in Asia and Europe, developing plans to deploy some or all reserve U.S. nuclear warheads, and production of more B-21 stealth bombers and new Columbia-class nuclear submarines beyond the numbers now planned.

+The panel also called for boosting the "size, type, and posture" of U.S. and allied conventional forces.
+If such measures are not taken, the United States "will likely" have to increase its reliance on nuclear weapons, the report said.

 (Reporting by Jonathan Landay; Editing by Lisa Shumaker)